 Installing low-flow shower heads and faucets can have a similar effect.
 The Department of Energy attributes water savings of 25 to 60 percent to these low-flow fixtures, but the utility savings don't stop with water.
 Among their "Energy Saver" list is also replacing air conditioner filters regularly, using compact fluorescent lamps in place of the usual incandescent bulbs, and investing in energy-efficient appliances.

 2.)
 Insurance fees and property taxes can also be minimized, though not near as drastically.
 Perhaps the most beneficial advice is to shop around for rates, just as a prospective buyer does for a home.
-The Insurance Information Institute recommends contacting the particular state’s insurance department or National Association of Insurance Commissioners, as both will often have information regarding typical rates of major insurers.
+The Insurance Information Institute recommends contacting the particular state's insurance department or the National Association of Insurance Commissioners, as both will often have information regarding typical rates of major insurers.

 3.)
 Taxes on your home can be troubling, but buyers can seek out houses in towns known for low tax rates.
 Forbes.com provides a list ranking counties with the highest-to-lowest property taxes nationwide, using data compiled from the U.S. Census American Community Survey.
 It shows the median property taxes, home value, and homeowner income, as well as taxes as a percentage of home value and taxes as a percentage of homeowner income.
 Passaic County in New Jersey, for instance, ranks at the top with the highest rates nationwide, with property taxes accounting for more than 8.5 percent of the homeowners' income alone while Calcasieu Parish in Louisiana takes the bottom spot with the lowest property taxes.